beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-You can also enhance components so all errors are handled in the same place.
+You can also enhance components so that all errors are handled in the same place.

 ```javascript
 // have your global componenent that extends WebComponent